 The second most important benefit pertains to vendors or suppliers.
 These companies may review your business credit not only to determine if they should work with you but also if they should extend favorable terms.

 In the following sections, we’ll go over the specific effects business credit has on future business loans and business partnerships.

 Take Advantage of Lower Interest Rates

 Anyone who has explored business loans knows that the most affordable products are reserved for borrowers with the highest personal credit scores.
-Depending on your industry, your business credit could be just as integral to your interest rate as your personal credit.
-And like personal credit, even the most marginal differences in points (i.e. two or three percentage points) could significantly raise or lower your interest.
+Depending on your industry, your business credit could be just as integral to your interest rate as your benefits mentioned above credit.
+And like personal credit, even the most marginal differences in points (i.e., two or three percentage points) could significantly raise or lower your interest.